red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

+---
+sidebar_position: 2
+title: Subscriptions
+description: What are subscriptions and how to use them
+---

 # Subscriptions

 Subscriptions are used in Stalker to start jobs based on either a cron expression (cron subscriptions) or a finding (event subscription).
 They are used to expand Stalker's automation workflow.